Key Stage 2 (KS2)

 In addition, we also benefit from having visitors come to speak with pupils in classes and assemblies.
 These visitors add excitement to lessons which helps inspire learning.

-For more information on the topics studied during each class and term in KS2, please refer to our KS2 curriculum document, accessed via the 'Curriculum' menu under 'Teaching and Learning'.
+You can find more information on the topics studied during each class and term in KS2 by clicking here.

 In KS2, pupils are required to complete weekly homework tasks.
-These are designed to consolidate and support learinng or to prepare pupils for subsequent learning activities.
-Alongside a variety of different homework tasks set by teaching staff, pupils should ensure that they take regular opportunities to secure their understanding of times tables facts (upto and including 12 x 12); read to and discuss their reading with an adult and practise their spellings as idenitfied by their teacher.
-We recognise the positive impact that home learning has in facilitating pupils' progress and thank parents for their support.
+These are designed to consolidate and support learning or to prepare pupils for subsequent learning activities.
+Alongside a variety of different homework tasks set by teaching staff, pupils should ensure that they take regular opportunities to secure their understanding of times tables facts (up to and including 12 x 12); read and discuss their reading with an adult and practise their spellings as identified by their teacher.
+We recognise the positive impact that home learning has in facilitating pupils' progress and we thank parents for their support.